The Plates Of A Spherical Capacitor Have Radii

 • Particle accelerators for electrostatic injection systems.

-In each case, controlling the plates of a spherical capacitor have radii allows designers to tailor the capacitance and electric field profile to meet stringent performance specifications That's the part that actually makes a difference..
+In each case, controlling the plates of a spherical capacitor have radii allows designers to tailor the capacitance and electric field profile to meet stringent performance specifications Practical, not theoretical..

 Laboratory Demonstrations